isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 1. Use the Adobe Experience Platform Privacy Service API to submit opt-out-of-sale requests to Advertising Cloud on behalf of consumers, and to check the status of existing requests.

+   See the Appendix below for an example of an opt-out-of-sale request.

    For advertisers who have a mobile app to interact with customers and launch campaigns with the DSP, you'll need to download the Privacy-ready Mobile SDKs for Experience Cloud.
 The Mobile SDKs allow businesses to set opt-out status flags, retrieve the consumer's device ID (namespace ID: deviceID), and submit requests to the Privacy Service API.
 Your mobile app will require an SDK Version 4.15.0 or greater.

    >[!NOTE]